-Figure 32.
+Figure 29.
 Power forecasts for Wind Farm 1 based on wind forecasts with different forecast horizons for a time sequence of 8 days

-Figure 33.
+Figure 30.
 Wind speed forecasts with different forecast horizons (from a third-party weather forecasting provider)

-Remark that a wind speed error of only 1 m/s represents about 12.5% of the range between the cut-in and rated wind speed of a turbine (~4 m/s to ~12 m/s).
-Consequently, a wind speed forecasting error of that magnitude can result into a large farm power forecasting error, larger than the inaccuracy inherent to the farm power model itself.
-The relatively large errors in the weather forecasts should be no surprise, as the weather forecasts used in this example have a time resolution of only a 1-hour (to be compared to the 1-minute resolution of the used SCADA data and wind farm power model).
+- The relatively large errors in the weather forecasts should be no surprise, as the weather forecasts used in this example have a time resolution of only a 1-hour (to be compared to the 1-minute resolution of SCADA data and wind farm power model).
 Moreover, day-ahead forecasts have a forecasting lead time of up to 37 hours (from day-ahead 11 a.m. until 12 p.m.).
 In addition, the processing time for making these weather forecasts may take up to 6 hours, so that the day-ahead forecasts may be based on data from 43 hours ahead.
-The intra-day forecasts used in this example, can have a lead time of up to half a day, because the weather forecast data available for this work is updated only twice per day.
+The intra-day forecasts used in this example, can have a lead time of up to half a day, - 555 because the weather forecast data available for this work is updated only twice per day.
 Using more accurate weather forecasts updated more frequently and with a shorter time resolution will result in better farm power forecasts.
-One could argue that for the specific application of long-term wind farm power forecasting, using an accurate wind farm power prediction model with such short time resolution
+One could argue that for the specific application of long-term wind farm power forecasting, using an accurate wind farm power forecasting model with such short time resolution (1 minute) adds little value.
+It should be reminded, however, that if for example a 1-hour resolution time would be used for the training of the wind farm power model, the behaviour of the wind farm power controller and the - 560 temporal dynamics of inflow wind transients would not be captured by the farm power model, which are, however, crucial for other targeted applications of the model.